uprial/mine-ctrl-linux/README.md

 * /ench

 CraftBook
-* Create a sign with "[Chunk]" on second line.
+* Create a sign with "[Chunk]" on the second line.
 A message should appear.
-* Create a rail road of 50 length, put under the 1st powered rail a block of gold.
-Max speed should be big.
+* Create a railroad of 50 length, put under the 1st powered rail a block of gold.
+Max speed should be great.
-* Create a regular piston, on it put a sign with "[Crush]" on second line.
+* Create a regular piston, on it put a sign with "[Crush]" on the second line.
 The piston should break blocks.

 CustomCreatures
 * Once killed, you should have an apple and two modifiers.
-* Change netherite-zombie.filter.probability to 99.5, reload config, the zombie should appear.
+* Change netherite-zombie.filter.probability to 99.5, /customcreatures reload, the zombie should appear.

 CustomNukes
-* Forge a TNT in center and 8 x SAND into a Toy bomb, trigger a chain of 8 Toy bombs via Flint & Steel
+* Put a TNT in center and 8 x SAND, forge a Toy bomb, trigger a chain of 8 Toy bombs via Flint & Steel

 CustomRecipes
-* Forge an Egg in center and 8 x GUNPOWDER into a Creeper spawn egg.
+* Put an Egg in center and 8 x GUNPOWDER, forge a Creeper spawn egg.

 CustomVillage
 * Find the closest village via https://www.chunkbase.com/apps/village-finder, run /customvillage info